Skip to main content

 What resources are available at the Health Center?

 University Health Center (UHC) is a fully accredited ambulatory health care clinic located across the street from the Adele H. Stamp Student Union.
-UHC offers a wide variety of services including: urgent care, a walk-in clinic, x-ray and laboratory services, a pharmacy, an allergy clinic, HIV testing, international travel clinic, physical therapy, women's health services, orthopedics, immunizations, health education, massage therapy, acupuncture, substance abuse programs and counseling, and mental health services.
+UHC offers a wide variety of services including: acute care, x-ray and laboratory services, a pharmacy, an allergy clinic, STI testing, international travel clinic, physical therapy; reproductive, sexual health, gynecological, and gender-affirming care services, orthopedics, immunizations, sexual and relationship violence education and advocacy health education and promotion, massage therapy, acupuncture, substance use intervention and treatment program, psychiatry services, and more!

 info icon